Internet of things: Product digitalization

-There are several applications of smart or active packaging in which a QR code or NFC tag is affixed on a product or its packaging.
-The tag itself is passive, however, it contains a unique identifier (typically a URL) which enables a user to access digital content about the product via a smartphone.
+There are several applications of smart or active packaging in which a QR code or NFC tag is affixed to a product or its packaging.
+The tag itself is passive; however, it contains a unique identifier (typically a URL) which enables a user to access digital content about the product via a smartphone.
 Strictly speaking, such passive items are not part of the Internet of things, but they can be seen as enablers of digital interactions.
 The term "Internet of Packaging" has been coined to describe applications in which unique identifiers are used, to automate supply chains, and are scanned on large scale by consumers to access digital content.
 Authentication of the unique identifiers, and thereby of the product itself, is possible via a copy-sensitive digital watermark or copy detection pattern for scanning when scanning a QR code, while NFC tags can encrypt communication.

 Trends and characteristics

-The IoT's major significant trend in recent years is the explosive growth of devices connected and controlled via the Internet.
+The IoT's major significant trend in recent years is the growth of devices connected and controlled via the Internet.
 The wide range of applications for IoT technology mean that the specifics can be very different from one device to the next but there are basic characteristics shared by most.

 The IoT creates opportunities for more direct integration of the physical world into computer-based systems, resulting in efficiency improvements, economic benefits, and reduced human exertions.

-The number of IoT devices increased 31% year-over-year to 8.4 billion in the year 2017 and it is estimated that there will be 30 billion devices by 2020.
+IoT Analytics reported there were 16.6 billion IoT devices connected in 2023.
+In 2020, the same firm projected there would be 30 billion devices connected by 2025.
+As of October, 2024, there are around 17 billion.